terotests/jeejee/README.md

 });
 ```

+# Data-remoting with Sockect.io

+To be documented later.

 # Templates

-You can use templates, syntax resembles a bit Angular JS but is a bit cleaner IMHO.
+You can use templates, data-switches and events to create templates

 ```html
  <ol data-model="items" data-class-switch="type">